Key Auto Insurance Insights for Virginia Residents

 FAQ: Virginia Auto Insurance

-What’s the legal minimum coverage?
+What’s the legal minimum coverage in VA?

-$25,000 per person for injury, $50,000 per accident, and $20,000 for property damage.
+Virginia law requires $25,000 bodily injury per person, $50,000 per accident, and $20,000 property damage.

 How often should I review my policy?

-Can I switch providers mid-policy?
+Can I switch companies mid-policy?